 Every now and then, we hear how bad wedding photographers disappointed about-to-wed couples.
-After the wedding day, there’s really nothing you can do with bad printed pictures, since no one throws another wedding just to have better pictures (than their last wedding).
+After the wedding day, there’s really nothing you can do with bad printed pictures since no one throws another wedding just to have better pictures (than their last wedding).
 If you’ve not yet chosen a photographer, there is something you can do to avoid becoming a victim – scroll down to read and follow our 10 tips for finding a photographer that won’t disappoint, PLUS our advice on what to do if after your wedding, you found you have bad pictures.
-In a previous article, (here) I told you the ‘wedding photography fail’ story from a wedding I attended a few months ago where the couple have still not received a single printed copy of their wedding photos.
+In a previous article, (here) I told you the ‘wedding photography fail’ story from a wedding I attended a few months ago where the couple has still not received a single printed copy of their wedding photos.
 In that article, I also told you about a newlywed whose photographer delivered massively bad pictures they are ashamed to show people.
-In this post, you will get our 10 tips to avoid making mistakes when choosing your own wedding photographer.
+In this post, you will get our 10 tips to avoid making mistakes when choosing your own wedding photographer PLUS what to do if your wedding photos turned out bad due to hiring an unskilled photographer.
 Read on.

 10 Wedding Photography Lessons: Learn from Where Other Brides Failed

 Consider the following 10 lessons as a guide, when hiring a wedding photographer.
 Here are the things you should do, things to avoid, where to shine your eyes:

 - Don’t believe what a vendor tells you.
 Just because someone walks around hanging a camera does not mean he knows how to use it well.

 - May be s/he didn’t snap the photos they show off as their work.
 Just because someone showed you professionally photographed pictures does not mean he was the one that snapped them.